Hypertrophy Blueprint

 Rest Between Sets

-If you're new to this, start at 60 seconds and adjust based on how fresh you feel for the next set.
-Pair it with progressive overload for best results.
+If you aren't sure where to start, try resting for 60 seconds and adjust the time based on how recovered you feel before the next set.
+Just make sure you pair this timing with progressive overload to get the best results.

 Controlled Tempo (Mindful Reps)